-To mark World Poetry Day, we commissioned leading London poet and writer Theresa Lola to create a piece of work that celebrates the heart of London As the 2019 Young People's Laureate for London, her poem Flagship of Buzz really captures the energy of our destinations, and her beautifully crafted words its enduringly youthful spirit.
+Mark National Poetry Day (7 October) with leading London poet and writer Theresa Lola's captivating work which celebrates the heart of London.
+As the 2019 Young People's Laureate for London, her poem Flagship of Buzz really captures the energy of our destinations, and her beautifully crafted words its enduringly youthful spirit.

 You can read the poem here, but first, read on to hear about what inspires Theresa and why she feels so connected to the spirit of the city, alongside her memories of central London and advice for those starting their own journey into poetry.